kovacsx/games/collatz/README.md

 Mastermind has commited a HEINOUS CRIME!!!

-The Presidents doughter's favorite puppy has been stolen!!!
+The Presidents daughter's favorite puppy has been stolen!!!

 Whole country is laughing now!
 Is there nothing saint or impossible for Him?!